 Aquasana Rhino — Best Budget Pick

 Wirecutter’s top pick for years.
-NSF 42 certified (base EQ-600/1000), 10-year filter lifespan, lowest per-year cost on this list.
-NSF 53 certification applies to the OptimH2O upgrade model — not the standard Rhino.
+Certified to NSF/ANSI 42 (base EQ-600/1000), 10-year filter lifespan, lowest per-year cost on this list.
+Certified lead (NSF/ANSI 53) and PFAS reduction belong to the separate Aquasana OptimH2O unit (IAPMO-certified to NSF/ANSI 53 + P473) — not the standard Rhino.

 SpecDetail